turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 [Slides for this session](https://docs.google.com/presentation/d/1HMUP45CdDOTX07vaHUy5QhIEfbe_XQSyiCiByoDiJhg/edit?usp=sharing)

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

+### Before the Session
+Facilitators should pick out

 ### Session Structure

 Timeline: 90 mins

+**Facilitator #1:** Using slides #

+**Slide #

 * Objectives/Hook (7 mins)
 * Do's & Don'ts of Cover Letters (12 mins)